utuhiro78/merge-ut-dictionaries/README.md

 - [mozcdic-ut-sudachidict](https://github.com/utuhiro78/mozcdic-ut-sudachidict)

 Except for mozcdic-ut-jawiki, the costs for words are not modified by jawiki-latest-all-titles.
 If you use the dictionaries as they are, the conversion accuracy might be getting worse.
-This tool modifies the costs for words.

 ### Press the Star button on GitHub.